MapleTechOfficial/Assignment_SQE/Abdullah_task4.md

   });

    ```
-- After running on terminal,we got the following output:
+- After running it on terminal by using the command 'yarn test-unit PasswordReveal.unit.spec.js', we got the following output:
      ![Test Case Result](https://i.imgur.com/okviWEH.jpg)

 - For doing this test they import the following: